MarynaShavlak/dev-interview-hub/src/shared/lib/store/buildSelector/README.md

 # Documentation for '_buildSelector_' Function
 ## Overview
-The **_'buildSelector'_** function is designed to simplify interaction with the Redux state in a React application.
-Specifically, it allows developers to bind dispatch actions and state selectors directly to data, reducing the need to repeatedly use hooks like **_'useSelector'_** and **_'useDispatch'_** in components.
+The **_'buildSelector'_** function is a helper designed to simplify interactions with the Redux state in a React application.
+It allows developers to create a custom hook that can accept arguments and return a specific piece of state based on those arguments.
+This eliminates the need to repeatedly use the**_'useSelector'_** hook in components, streamlining state access and enhancing code readability.

 ## Purpose
-In a typical Redux setup, components frequently need to use the **_'useSelector'_** hook to select data from the state and the **_'useDispatch'_** hook to dispatch actions.
-This can lead to repetitive and less convenient code.
-The **_'buildSelector'_** function provides a mechanism to streamline these operations by wrapping the selector and dispatch actions, allowing direct access to state data and dispatch actions without manually invoking **_'useSelector'_** and **_'useDispatch'_** in every component.
+In a typical Redux setup, components frequently need to use the **_'useSelector'_** hook to select data from the state.
+However, there may be scenarios where you need to pass arguments to the selector to retrieve specific data.
+The **_'buildSelector'_** function provides a mechanism to create selectors that can accept arguments, allowing for more flexible and reusable state selection logic.

 ## Function Definition
 **Imports**